atk4/core/docs/index.md

 endpoints can be associated with models.
 This is why `setModel()` is implemented by a PHP Trait.

-:php:trait:`ModelableTrait` allows you to associate your object with a Model:
+{php:trait}`ModelableTrait` allows you to associate your object with a Model:

 ```
 $form->setModel('Order');